ajna-finance/ajna-grants/MULTICHAIN_STRATEGY.md

 ### **Rollups**

-Ajna pool factories will be deployed on every Ethereum L2 rollup, with each pool pointing at the token address created by each rollups canonical bridge.
+Ajna pool factories will be deployed on every Ethereum L2 rollup, with each pool pointing at the token address created by each rollup's canonical bridge.
 This token address is deterministic and tied to the L1 address, so it doesn't matter who bridges the token first.
 This behaviour is the same across rollups (Arbitrum, Optimism, Zksync).

 Third party bridges can be used as support is added via bridge governance.
 Third party bridges point at the token address created by the standard token bridges.